 While there are Sandinistas who do not agree with Ortega and his cronies, they are the exception.
 The people of Nicaragua are hostages in their own country.
 The majority wants to live free without progressives bossing them around and abusing fundamental liberties.
 The want free markets, not crony capitalism or statism.

-In addition to abuses at home, Ortega continues to give assistance to adversaries of the United States including Cuba, Venezuela, and Iran.
+In addition to abuses at home, Ortega continues to assist adversaries of the United States including Cuba, Venezuela, and Iran.
 It also may be involved in laundering money for terrorists organizations such as the FARC, Hezbollah, as well as other criminal and terrorist organizations.

-The poorest nation in Central America and, by some metrics, the entire Western Hemisphere, Nicaragua needs jobs and economic growth and an end to statism progressivism.
-The NICA Act, in a very small way, draws an American line in the sand.
-It sides with the free people of Nicaragua and reminds the progressives in Nicaragua and the world over that access to the U.S. market is a privilege, not a right.
+The most impoverished nation in Central America and, by some metrics, the entire Western Hemisphere, Nicaragua needs jobs and economic growth and an end to statism progressivism.
+The NICA Act, in a minimal way, draws an American line in the sand.
+It sides with the free people of Nicaragua and reminds the progressives in Nicaragua, and the world over that access to the U.S. market is a privilege, not a right.